 The University of Chicago’s Winter quarter Barcelona Program provides University of Chicago students with an opportunity to study the history and culture of Spain and the Mediterranean world in the exciting cultural and political capital of Catalonia in northeastern Spain.
 The centerpiece of the program is the three-course sequence “Civilization in the Western Mediterranean,” taught in compressed form during the ten-week quarter.
 This sequence, which focuses on Spanish history from antiquity to the 20th century, meets the College’s civilization requirement.
 In addition to the civilization sequence, participants take a fourth course in Spanish language.
 Students with sufficient knowledge of Catalan may substitute a Catalan language course in place of the Spanish language course.

 Classes for the Barcelona program are held at the Universitat Pompeu Fabra, a modern university in central Barcelona.
 A series of excursions within and in the vicinity of Barcelona helps to connect the study of Spain’s rich history with its physical remnants.

 Credits and Registration

 Participants in the Barcelona program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Spanish or Catalan language course.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Neither the Spanish nor the Catalan course in Barcelona is keyed to Chicago’s Spanish or Catalan language sequences or equivalent to any specific on-campus course.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.